Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

 - Practice phrases such as “I don’t know what you’re going through, but I’ll always be willing to listen and support you in any way I can.”

-- Approach discussions with humility; actively listen and seek opportunities for empathy.
+- Approach discussions with humility and humanity; actively listen and seek opportunities to demonstrate empathy and compassion.

 Acknowledge & Interrupt Words and Acts of Aggression